Schedule Your 2021 Flu Shot

 - Household contacts and caregivers of people with certain medical conditions including asthma, diabetes, and chronic lung disease.

 - Household contacts and caregivers of infants younger than 6 months old.

 - Health care personnel.

 - More information is available at CDC WEBSITE

-Flu vaccination should begin soon after vaccine becomes available, ideally BEFORE October.
-While seasonal influenza outbreaks can happen as early as October, most of the time influenza activity peaks in January or later.
+Flu vaccination should begin soon after vaccine becomes available, ideally October.
+While seasonal influenza outbreaks can happen in late October, most of the time influenza activity peaks in January or later.
 Since it takes about two weeks after vaccination for antibodies to develop in the body that protect against influenza virus infection, it is best that people get vaccinated so they are protected before influenza begins spreading in their community.

 The amount of water a person should drink depends mostly on the individual weight and level of activity.
 The equivalent of eight glasses a day is recommended water intake for the average person.
 About 20 percent of this water comes from daily food intake.
 The rest should be obtained from water directly or other beverages.
 If you exercise strenuously or are overweight your need for water is greater.
 Keep in mind that sodas and other sugary drinks can also add unwanted calories.
 The human body is made up of 70% of water.
 People who live in areas at a high altitude, with high temperatures or in dry conditions, need more water.
 Drinking too little water can cause dehydration which occurs when the amount of water leaving the body is greater that the amount being put back in.
 When a person is dehydrated, he or she may develop muscle cramps and become light headed.
 Poor hydration can also result in older looking skin.

 We HIGHLY recommend those wanting to guarantee a flu shot to book your appointment online as soon as possible.
 Individuals who schedule appointments will reserve their vaccine.
 This is based on flu shot availability by the manufacturer.